How to set a user's password with Ldifde

 To modify this attribute, the client must have a 128-bit Secure Sockets Layer/Transport Layer Security(SSL/TLS) or SASL encrypted connection to the server.
 The High Encryption pack must be installed on both the client and the server.
 For additional information about enabling SSL/TLS encryption, click the following article number to view the article in the Microsoft Knowledge Base:

-When you use a base-64 encoder, you must make sure that it supports Unicode, or you will create an incorrect password.
+Note When you use a base-64 encoder, you must make sure that it supports Unicode, or you will create an incorrect password.

 There are two ways to modify the unicodePwd attribute.
 The first is analogous to a typical user change-password operation.
 In this case, the modify request must contain both a delete operation and an add operation.
 The delete operation must contain the current password enclosed in quotation marks and be Base64 encoded as described in RFC 1521.
 The add operation must contain the new password enclosed in quotation marks and be Base64 encoded.